 Yoga Warehouse 2 Go

 Many of our students who own the “Yoga Warehouse 2 Go” double CD audio recordings (one class with Shyam, one class with Mohini) have told us that the classes are helping them to keep up their Yoga practice at home.
 For years this CD set has been available for $24 (and still is … if you happen to have a CD player 🙂 ).
-Now we are offering the classes here for free.
+We now are offering the classes here for free.
 However, if you’d like to make a donation to support the Yoga Warehouse, we will gratefully accept it.
-You can make a donation by calling or texting us at 954-525-7726, or e-mail us at firstname.lastname@example.org.
+You can make a donation by calling or texting us at 954-525-7726, or e-mail us at email@example.com.

-These recordings were made specifically for students who are already familiar with the Classical Hatha Yoga sequence that is taught at Sivananda centers and ashrams around the world, so there is little instruction for beginners or first-timers.
+These recordings were made specifically for students who are already familiar with the Classical Hatha Yoga sequence that is taught at Sivananda centers and ashrams around the world, so there is not much instruction for beginners or first-timers.
 That said, a most important instruction, whether you are a beginner or more experienced, is to never strain when you’re practicing.
 In fact, one of the great things about Hatha Yoga is that the benefits come without straining, so remember: Less is more!

 1) Kapalabhati Breathing